This post may contain affiliate links. Please read our disclosure policy.

 Tossing chicken with spices and oil until evenly coated.

 1. Season.
-Pat the chicken dry, slice or cube it, then coat it in olive oil, salt, pepper, and cayenne.
-Set aside to marinate.
+Pat the chicken dry to ensure.
+This is important to make the chicken breast more juicer and full of flavor.
+Slice or cube it, then coat it in olive oil, salt, pepper, and cayenne.
+Set aside to marinate for 15 mins.
+If you have time marinate them for 2 hours in the fridge to enhance the taste.

 Golden seared chicken cooking in a hot skillet.